webqit/oohtml/README.md

 </details>

-<details><summary>With SSR Support</summary>
+<details><summary>With SSR support</summary>

-For lists, generated item elements are automatically assigned a corresponding index with a `data-index` attribute!
-This helps in remapping generated item nodes to their respective entry in *iteratee* - universally.
+For lists, generated item elements are automatically assigned a corresponding key with a `data-key` attribute!
+This helps in remapping generated item nodes to their respective entry in *iteratee* during a rerendering or during hydration.

 </details>